 This apartment , Colosseum View1, is located in the heart of ancient Rome,next to the Colosseum and the important Basilica of San Clemente.This location is perfect for those who like to walk in the centre (easily you can reach by foot the main sites like the Colosseum, Piazza Venezia , Fontana di Trevi, Pantheon) or reach any other destination by public transportation.

 Before we start the description of the apartment we would like draw your attention on our COOKING CLASSES/ CULTURAL EXPERIENCE that are organized in the country side near Rome.
 Feel free to ask additional information or visit www.dolceroma.it/cookingtour.htm This apartment has been completely remodeled, elegantly furnished and beautifully decorated (the colors chosen are all in tones of the white and beige, creating a relaxing and pleasant atmosphere) and includes tromp l'oeil paintings by the owner.
 The apartment, 55 sqm, is on the 1st floor (second floor for American, no elevator) of a building from the early 1900s, and includes air conditioning in each room, soundproof windows and is composed of: a small entry hall that leads to the living room where you will also find a small corner kitchen decorated with hand painted tiles (refrigerator, microwave, electric stove, dishwasher and everything necessary for cooking).
 In the living room you will find sofa, two arm chairs, a dining x 4 table and four chairs (the tabletop is hand painted with a faux-marble finish).
 The apartment also comes equipped with SATELLAITE TV, DVD.
-2 bedrooms : One of the two rooms has a larger bed that is closer to a king size (180x200cm) with a fresco painted above with the view of the Dome of St. Peters and the Tiber river.
+2 bedrooms : One of the two rooms has a larger bed that is closer to a king size (180x200cm) with a fresco painted by the owner above with the view of the Dome of St. Peters and the Tiber river.
 The bed can be separated in two twins.
 The other bedroom, quite small, has a queen size bed that measures 160x190cm.
 Both the rooms have windows to let in the light.
-1 + 1/2 Bathrooms: One very spacious bath is decorated with travertine tiles and includes all services (sink, w.c., bidet and shower, wasching machine), the 1/2 bathroom, while smaller, still contains a sink w.c, and a small shower.
-A door leads out on to a small balcony.
-For your comfort this apartment is more suitable for 3 adult, or for a family of four, with two kids.
+The original wooden ceiling has been restored, giving the warmth of wood to one bedroom and living room.
+2 Bathrooms: One very spacious bath is decorated with travertine tiles and includes all services (sink, w.c., bidet and shower, wasching machine), the second bathroom, while smaller, still contains a sink w.c, and a shower.
+A door leads out on to a small balcony, which gives a lot of lights and brightness to the apartment.
 The owner pay also very close attention to details: well-equipped kitchen (hand painted tiles), comfortable beds, ample linens and bath towels..
 She attended courses of the History of Roman Art, which allowed her to get to know the city very well and she will share her knowledge with you at your arrival.
 At check in she will personally welcome you and spend time to guide you in programming your vacation, sharing with you all her knowledge.
 You will have the feeling to meet a personal guide, that help you at 360' in discovering this big city so full of history, and save so much time that normally takes to a person that is in town for the first time Free wire less internet service is offered, so guests may bring their own laptop and be assured that they need not look for Internet cafes at odd hours to keep in touch with home, as well as a cell. phone (use of the phone is free, personal calls are not included) so that guests can very easily reach her at any time, should they have questions or concerns about the apartment or about Rome itself(free).
 Natalia worked for many years in the airline industry as a cabin attendant and she has excellent language skills, including English, but also a real understanding of just what travellers need when they’re renting a short-term apartment in a foreign city.
 We advise our guest to avoid bring heavy guide's book, we have anything you may need about Rome :Maps, tourist information, guides in english...
 There is a bus stop bus 117, included in Roma Pass( € 34 includes 3 days of transportation free + first 2 museums free) just next the building that will take you in few minutes in Spanish Steps or Piazza del Popolo (the trendy and famous fashion district). or use underground stop “Colosseo line B” at only 5 minutes walk.
 With public tranportation you can also easily reach Ancient Ostia, a very important port during the Roman Empire, or the seaside/beach front of Ostia Lido, where you can spend part of your day expeccially in summer season.
 Rates include the cost of utilities (gas, A.C.,electricity, heating, 24 hours hot water) and final cleaning No additional cost for Holiday or Sunday check in.

 2015 High Season Mar 16 - Oct 31, 2015 4 night min stay